tursilion/mpd/readme.md

 20111104

 Very much WIP and incomplete.
+There is no complete binary to download.

 Multiple Personality Distorter is a project I started many years ago now to allow a single stock TI-99/4A console to act like a 99/4, a 99/4A, or a v2.2 99/4A - just by using a software menu and an upgraded version of my uberGROM code.